Fridays, 2:30pm to 4:30pm. Grades 6 and up. Start off your weekend with some Wii and Xbox fun with friends.

 Our story times are designed to develop literacy skills, promote language development and instill a life-long love of reading in our children.
-Registration for all programs begins on May 1st.
-The six week summer session starts June 10th and ends July 18th.
+The 10 week fall session ends November 21st.

 (Birth to 23 months with an adult)